V-Sekai-fire/aria-character-core/apps/aria_engine/temporal_planner_design_resolutions.md

 - **Success Metrics**: Define success by working demonstrations, not feature completeness
   - **Core Success**: Temporal planner schedules and executes one action via Oban
   - **Enhanced Success**: Player can interrupt and redirect actions in real-time
-  - **Full Success**: Complete ConvictionCrisis scenario with all player intervention mechanics
+  - **Full Success**: Complete TimeStrike scenario with all player intervention mechanics
 - **Learning Adaptation**: Use weekend as experiment to understand LLM development patterns
   - Track which tasks are accelerated vs remain difficult
   - Document where LLM assistance is most/least effective